 - CSO-Government-Private Sector Dialogue Platform.

-- Promoting Social Inclusion, including gender equality and women’s empowerment.
+- Promoting social inclusion, gender equality and women’s empowerment.

 - Promoting gender specific actions.